mingtan2016/cog/README.md

 For the binary classification step, all training examples are used.
 For the prediction step, only the examples with responses are used for training.

+val.submission.results is the final PREDICT_D output of the validation set.

 The code is built on PYTHON, using the Scikit-Learn package.
 The classifier is based on Linear SVM classifier, and the regressor is based on Linear SVM regressor.

 There are following steps to complete the training and testing.